prof-kweon/C-Language-Course/README.md

 # C-Programming Language
-This is a web page for C language course
+This is a page for C programming language course

 ### Professor: Kweon, Tae Deok
    Email: tdkweon@wsu.ac.kr